Second-order models and traffic data from mobile sensors: Model fitting using vehicle trajectory data

 \section{Model fitting using vehicle trajectory data}

-Throughout this paper, we consider the phase transition model (PTM) as well as its variations to represent traffic dynamics.
-Meanwhile, we employ a modal model \citep{Post} to calculate vehicle emission and fuel consumption rates.
-These models will be elaborated in this section.
-We will also discuss how first- and higher-order traffic quantities may be estimated with the PTM and vehicle trajectory data.
+We consider the phase transition model (PTM) as well as some of its variations to represent the dynamics of highway traffic.
+In addition, we also consider models proposed by \cite{Modal} and \cite{Ahn} to describe instantaneous engine power demand and emission rate based on detailed vehicle trajectory.
+All these models will be detailed in this section.